 First aid kits

 NSW TrainLink Regional trains contain first aid kits.
-Ask our on board staff if you require first aid.
+If you require first aid, you can ask our on-board staff for assistance.

 Cardiac responder units

 NSW TrainLink Regional trains are fitted with cardiac responder units.
-The lightweight battery-powered devices provide simple, verbal and visual instructions to the user that illustrate the correct use of the device in times of emergency.
+These lightweight battery-powered devices provide simple, verbal and visual instructions to users, illustrating the correct use of the device in times of emergency.